team-dev-docs/lits-dev-docs-playground/dev-docs/context-javascript-ltsquickstart-storagecontext.js.md

 node storagecontext.js
 ```

-If it is your first time running this project you should see a new mini folder called storage.
+If it is your first time running this project you should see a new mini folder called storage in the tutorial folder.